typedefs/typedefs/docs/TUTORIAL_INSTALL.md

 # Tutorial: Installing Typedefs

-This tutorial aims to explain how to install and use _Typedefs_. _Typedefs_ is a language to define _types_ and generate type definitions as well as serializers and deserializers for a target language.
+This tutorial aims to explain how to install and use _Typedefs_. _Typedefs_ is a language to define _types_ and generate type definitions as well as serialisers and deserialisers for a target language.
 We are going to see later how to achieve that, right now we are going to focus on how to install the tools.

 ## 0. Install Idris